Lord Jim (1965 film): Production

+Music

+The music score by Bronisław Kaper featured the use of Gamelan musicians.

+Release

+The film had its world premiere on 15 February 1965 at the Odeon Leicester Square in the West End of London as the Royal Film Performance in the presence of Queen Elizabeth, the Queen Mother; Princess Margaret, Countess of Snowdon; and Antony Armstrong-Jones, 1st Earl of Snowdon.

 Reception

-The film opened to bad reviews and to minimal box-office returns.
+The film opened to lukewarm reviews and to minimal box-office returns.
 Bosley Crowther of The New York Times called Lord Jim a "big, gaudy, clanging color film" that "misses at being either Conrad or sheer entertainment cinema."
 Neither was he satisfied with O'Toole's performance, characterizing it as "so sullen, soggy, and uncertain, especially toward the end, that it is difficult to find an area of recognizable sensitivity in which one can make contact with him."
 Variety was equally critical, stating "Brooks has teetered between making it a full-blooded, no-holds-barred adventure yarn and the fascinating psychological study that Conrad wrote."
 O'Toole's performance was described as "self-indulgent and lacking in real depth."

 Cambodian Head of State and former King Norodom Sihanouk did not like the film's portrayal of Cambodia.
 Thus, by 1966 he countered it by making the film Apsara, which was his first feature-length and color film.

 The film holds a 57% rating on Rotten Tomatoes based on reviews from 14 critics.
 The score was nominated for the American Film Institute's 2005 list AFI's 100 Years of Film Scores.